How you and your organisation can support the Diversity Access Scheme

 With the number of applications growing year on year, our aim is to be able to offer this scheme to even more people who, without it, may never get to become solicitors.

 The Diversity Access Scheme awards scholarships each year which include:

-- a bursary to fund their Legal Practice Course (LPC) or Solicitors Qualifying Exam (SQE) assessments and preparation courses
+- a scholarship to fund their Legal Practice Course (LPC) or Solicitors Qualifying Exam (SQE) assessments and preparation courses

 - work experience